joseph-beck/routey/README.md

 Declaring a decorator function this way allows us to decorate decorator functions as well as more easily use dependency injection.
 They can be used for a variety of things, but commonly used in protecting our end points.

+### Services

+routey also supports the use of Services, which are structs with methods that are your endpoints, every Service must implement an `Add() []Route` that can be registered to the App with the `Register()` method.

 ### Rendering HTML

 ```go